liusongran/liusongran.github.io/index.md

 # News
 - Nov 23, 2022 || **I am actively looking for motivated undergraduate/master students.**
-- Nov 16, 2022 || Our paper on firmware update of Intermittent systems has been accepted by [DATE2023](https://www.date-conference.com/)!
+- Nov 16, 2022 || Our paper on firmware update for Intermittent systems has been accepted by [DATE2023](https://www.date-conference.com/)!

 # Selected Recent Peer-Reviewed Publications
 - [Light Flash Write for Efficient Firmware Update on Energy-harvesting IoT Devices]().
 In 2023 Design, Automation & Test in Europe Conference & Exhibition (DATE).